 Lotus plumule tea is considered to have medicinal properties and is very popular.

-Old seeds are used in cooking.
-Dried and puffed seeds are also seen for sale in the supermarkets.
-Sweet dishes are made of the dried lotus seeds, here in Cambodia.
+Seeds are used in cooking.
+Fresh ones are used while making fried rice.
+Dried and puffed seeds are available in the supermarkets.
+Sweet dishes are made of the dried lotus seeds, here in Cambodia and in Vietnam as well.
 It was coincidental that I tasted the lotus seed kheer ( makhane ki kheer) for the first time in my life at a dear friend’s house as part of Diwali celebration, yesterday!!
+Thanks Anupam and Kiran!
 I relished the incredibly delicious dessert, the warmth of their hospitality and my luck at the same time.

 Makhane ki kheer/ lotus seed dessert: an Indian delicacy